burncycl/risc-zero-coding-demonstration/README.md

 This will produce an image on your local system called `aws-deploy-ipcted:latest` to be used henceforth for local development for this project.

 ### Starting Local Development Environment (docker-ctl)
 Note: This script is multi-platform compliant.
+Using this pattern is still fairly new and under heavy development.

 Instantiate local development
 ```